-In the United States, no uniform policy of coverage and reimbursement for products exists among third-party payors.
+In the U.S., no uniform policy of coverage and reimbursement for products exists among third-party payors.
 As a result, obtaining coverage and reimbursement approval of a product from a government or other third-party payor is a time-consuming and costly process that could require us to provide to each payor supporting scientific, clinical and cost-effectiveness data for the use of our products on a payor-by-payor basis, with no assurance that coverage and adequate reimbursement will be obtained.
 Even if we obtain coverage for a given product, the resulting reimbursement payment rates might not be adequate for us to achieve or sustain profitability or may require co-payments that patients find unacceptably high.
 Additionally, third-party payors may not cover, or provide adequate reimbursement for, long-term follow-up evaluations required following the use of product candidates, once approved.
 Patients are unlikely to use our product candidates, once approved, unless coverage is provided and reimbursement is adequate to cover a significant portion of their cost.
 There is significant uncertainty related to insurance coverage and reimbursement of newly approved products.
 It is difficult to predict at this time what third-party payors will decide with respect to the coverage and reimbursement for our product candidates.
 Further, due to the COVID-19 pandemic, millions of individuals have lost or will be losing employer-based insurance coverage, which may adversely affect our ability to commercialize our product candidates even if there is adequate coverage and reimbursement from third-party payors.
+It is unclear what effect, if any, the American Rescue Plan Act of 2021 will have on the number of covered individuals.